rooted-interns/gatsby-starter-haezl/src/pages/posts/blog-post-7/blog-post7.md

 ---
-title: "Jalen"
+title: "Entrescan Experience"
 date: "2019-04-07"
-description: "Entrescan Experience"
+description: "Hello my name is Jalen and I interned with Entrescan"
 ---

---on hold, he'll send his writing on Saturday.